 [Anatomy/Target Factor] Dissociation of Receptor and Signal Structure Due to Species Difference

-This is because even minor differences in the molecular structure of target receptors or signaling molecules between humans and animals can result in a critical difference in a drug’s binding affinity—that is, its “effectiveness.”
+This is because even a slight difference in the molecular structure of the target receptor or signaling molecules between humans and animals can result in a critical difference in a drug’s binding affinity—that is, its “effectiveness.”

 【Metabolism/Physiology】 Presence or absence of active metabolites due to interspecies differences in pharmacokinetic pathways (ADME)

-The second gap is "the presence or absence of active metabolites due to species differences in pharmacokinetic pathways (ADME)."
-For example, if the "metabolite" produced in an animal's body is primarily responsible for the drug's efficacy, and that metabolite is hardly generated in the human body, then the expected efficacy will not manifest at all.
+Another gap is the "presence of active metabolites due to species differences in pharmacokinetic pathways (ADME)."
+For example, even if a "metabolite" produced in the body of an animal was primarily responsible for the drug's efficacy, there are cases where the expected efficacy in the clinical stage is hard to achieve because that metabolite is hardly formed in humans.

 Such gaps occur because the activity of drug-metabolizing enzymes (such as CYPs) and the metabolic pathways themselves differ significantly between animals and humans.